openfaas/openfaas.github.io/_posts/2019-11-26-kubecon-san-diego-highlights.md

 If you'd like to submit a paper to the Serverless Practioner's Summit or to KubeCon about OpenFaaS, inlets, k3sup, or something else related to these technologies, feel free to get in touch via [alex@openfaas.com](mailto:alex@openfaas.com).

+> OpenFaaS Insiders: all GitHub Sponsors at every tier get access to regular email updates on all news, blog posts, tutorials, new features, and security updates.
+[Subscribe now](https://insiders.openfaas.io/) and help me hit my goal of 200 sponsors by 2020.

 You can connect with the community via the [OpenFaaS Slack](https://slack.openfaas.io/) where we have channels for `#k3sup`, `#inlets`, `#openfaas` and `#openfaascloud`.
 Looking forward to seeing you there, [on Twitter](https://twitter.com/alexellisuk) or in Amsterdam.